Follow the Leaders

 Says Scot McRoberts, executive director of the Virginia Council of CEOs, “All signs are pointing toward a strong 2015 for small business in Virginia, and it is good news that talent acquisition is becoming less of a challenge.”

 VACEOs Survey Quantifies Talent and Revenue Gaps

 For the third consecutive quarter, respondents were asked whether finding, hiring and retaining talent was a significant issue and 66.1% of CEOs indicated it was a concern, a decrease from 78% of respondents last quarter.
 According to the executives surveyed, the most difficult positions to fill are in operations, mentioned by 40 percent of respondents, and sales, mentioned by 35 percent of respondents.
 When asked how much their annual revenues might increase if their talent concerns were resolved, more than three in four CEOs (75.6 percent) indicated they would experience growth of 11 percent or more.

 The following survey results from the third and fourth quarters of 2014 show projections for the next six months for sales, spending and employment:

 The results also provide an overall economic outlook index, which is based on businesses’ projected six-month sales, spending and employment figures.

-The council and the Robins School collected responses from 80 CEOs in central Virginia.
-The average annual revenue year-to-date for CEOs responding was $37.9 million.
-The data were compared to the third quarter of 2013 responses of 80 participants.
+The Council and the Robins School collected responses from 62 CEOs in central Virginia.
+The median annual company revenue year-to-date for CEOs responding was $4.5 million.
 Multiple industries are represented in the sample (for example, construction, manufacturing, finance and insurance, and retail).
-The average employment of member companies for this survey was 49.
+The median number of full-time employees for responding companies in this survey was 25.

 Business owners and CEOs who would like to participate in the next survey should contact Scot McRoberts at firstname.lastname@example.org.